I have used the term cabinet making for this pastime as it best fits my present involvement

 Wanting to purchase a house there was little cash left after finding the deposit

-required and so making the furniture was virtually the only option as people did
+so making the furniture was virtually the only option as people did not dispose of

 The home made furniture was largely screwed together using blocks of wood in the

 corners with screws into each part being joined.
 As MFI started up soon after this